Get A Quote

 What Does Type MC Mean?

-Metal-clad cables have a metallic jacket engineered with aluminum interlocked armor to give them enough protection for outdoor use and in conduit applications.
-The added protection gives it a physical barrier and grounds equipment, allowing you to use the cable in places where it might encounter moisture or severe weather.
+Metal-clad cables have a metallic jacket engineered with aluminum interlocked armor to provide enough protection for outdoor use and conduit applications.
+The added protection provides a physical barrier and grounds equipment, allowing you to use the cable in places where it might encounter moisture or severe weather.
 You can run metal-clad wires either exposed or concealed.

 SJOOW and SOOW – STOOW, SEOOW, SEO, SJO, SO…